Data Science for the Public Good

 The program allows DSPG young scholars to collaborate on addressing current social issues at the local, state, and federal levels by conducting research at the intersection of statistics, computation, and the social sciences to determine how information generated within every community can be leveraged to improve quality of life and inform public policy.

-During the summer of 2021, young scholar research teams will remotely collaborate on projects that address state, federal, and local government challenges around critical social issues relevant in the world today.
+During the summer of 2022, young scholar research teams will meet of the VT campus in Blacksburg to collaborate on projects that address state, federal, and local government challenges around critical social issues relevant in the world today.

 The VT-DSPG Young Scholars program recruits both graduate students and undergraduate students interested in the intersection of data science and public policy.
 Undergraduates who join the program will intern under program faculty and acquire and develop programming and statistical skills through the training provided by the DSPG summer program.
 Graduate students who join the program will become fellows and use their existing quantitative, statistical, computational, and programming skills to help each other and lead DSPG undergraduate interns with guidance from Virginia Tech faculty.
 The intern and fellow teams will use these skills to work on specific DSPG research projects fulfilling the program's learning by doing objective.
 A stipend will be paid to all DSPG fellows and interns selected to be in the summer program.